CheeseCake87/flask-imp/docs/SecurityCheckpoints/flask_imp_security-bearercheckpoint.md

 `fail_json` JSON that is returned on failure.

-`fail_response` A Flask Response to return on failure.
+`fail_response` A callable that returns a Flask Response on failure.

 `fail_status` The status code to return if the check fails, defaults to `403`.